5 Pointers for Flawless Hair Post-Workout

-Truth be told, hitting the gym is a New Year’s resolution for most of us.
-Whether you want to shed pounds, tone up or just improve the health of your heart, routine workouts are sure to make you feel accomplished and on your way to a healthier lifestyle.
-But just because you’re squeezing in sweat sessions, doesn’t mean your hair has to suffer.
+A consistent workout routine is high on the list of most sought-after New Year resolutions Whether you want to shed pounds, tone up or simply improve your heart health, routine exercise is sure to make you feel accomplished and on your way to a healthier lifestyle.
+However, squeezing in extra sweat sessions doesn’t mean your hair has to suffer.

-If you can keep your strands in place, you may reconsider squeezing in a spin class on your lunch break or a yoga slot before a date night.
-We touched base with hair pros on tips and tricks to help you leave the gym with flawless strands in a breeze.
+We touched base with two pros for the tips and tricks that’ll bring you one step closer to flawless strands right after an excruciating workout.

 MORE: Curly Girls, These 53 Natural Hairstyles Are for You